carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ## Nextflow log

-Once a script has run Nextflow stores a log of all the pipelines executed in the current folder.
+Once a script has run, Nextflow stores a log of all the processes executed in the current folder.
-Similar to an electronic lab book this means you have a have a record of all processing steps and command run.
+Similar to an electronic lab book, this means you have a have a record of all processing steps and commands run.

 You can print Nextflow's execution history and log information using the  `nextflow log` command.